-Lists of relevant grid elements
+Article 87 Lists of relevant grid elements

-- 1. By 3 months after the approval of the methodology for assessing the relevance of assets for outage coordination in Article 84(1), all TSOs of each outage coordination region shall jointly assess, on the basis of this methodology, the relevance for the outage coordination of grid elements located in a transmission system or in a distribution system including a closed distribution system and shall establish a single list, per outage coordination region, of relevant grid elements. - 2.
-The list of relevant grid elements of an outage coordination region shall contain all grid elements of a transmission system or a distribution system, including a closed distribution system located in that outage coordination region, which are identified as relevant by application of the methodology established pursuant to Article 84(1).
+- 1. [By 15 months after entry into force of this Regulation], all TSOs of each outage coordination region shall jointly assess, on the basis of the methodology established pursuant to Article 84(1), the relevance for the outage coordination of grid elements located in a transmission system or in a distribution system including a closed distribution system and shall establish a single list per outage coordination region of relevant grid elements. - 2.
+The list of relevant grid elements of an outage coordination region shall contain all grid elements of a transmission system or a distribution system, including a closed distribution system located in that outage coordination region, which are identified as relevant by application of the methodology established pursuant to Article 84. - 3.
+All TSOs of an outage coordination region shall jointly make the list of relevant grid elements available on the ENTSO for Electricity operational planning data environment. - 4.
+Each TSO shall notify to its national regulatory authority the list of relevant grid elements for each outage coordination region where it participates. - 5.
+For each internal relevant asset which is a grid element, the TSO shall: - (a) inform the owners of the relevant grid elements about their inclusion in the list;

-- 3. All TSOs of an outage coordination region shall jointly make the list of relevant grid elements available on the ENTSO for Electricity operational planning data environment. - 4.
-Each TSO shall notify to its regulatory authority the list of relevant grid elements for each outage coordination region in which it participates. - 5.
-For each internal relevant asset which is a grid element, the TSO shall: - (a) inform the owners of the relevant grid elements about their inclusion in the list; - (b) inform DSOs about the relevant grid elements which are connected to their distribution system; and - (c) inform CDSOs about the relevant grid elements which are connected to their closed distribution system.
+- (b) inform DSOs about the relevant grid elements which are connected to their distribution system; and - (c) inform CDSOs about the relevant grid elements which are connected to their closed distribution system.

-Article 88 Update of the list of relevant grid elements
+Update of the list of relevant grid elements

 - 1. Before 1 July of each calendar year, all TSOs of each outage coordination region shall jointly re-assess, on the basis of the methodology established pursuant to Article 84(1), the relevance for the outage coordination of grid elements located in a transmission system or a distribution system including a closed distribution system. - 2.
 Where necessary, all TSOs of an outage coordination region shall jointly decide to update the list of relevant grid elements of that outage coordination region before 1 August of each calendar year. - 3.
-All TSOs of an outage coordination region shall make the updated list available on the ENTSO for Electricity operational planning data environment. - 4.
+All TSOs of an outage coordination region shall make the updated list available in the ENTSO for Electricity operational planning data environment. - 4.
 Each TSO of an outage coordination region shall inform the parties referred to in Article 85(4) about the content of the updated list.